argilla-io/argilla/docs/getting_started/user_management.md

 docker-compose up -d rubrix
 ````

-If everything go well, you can use configured users in rubrix for data annotation
+If everything went well, configured users can now log in and their annotations will be tracked with their usernames.